turnerlabs/harbor-compose/README.md

 $ harbor-compose logs
 ```

-Get the status of your shipment...
+Get the status of your shipments...

 ```
 $ harbor-compose ps